Status: Bill 66 received royal assent on June 17, 2021

 - Repeal the Regulated Matter Regulation and the intoxicating gas and vapour provisions to support the recovery of Albertans who use inhalants as an intoxicant, rather than fine them

-If passed, provisions removing the powers to order mandatory immunization and modify legislation by order will come into force on royal assent and the remaining provisions will come into force on proclamation.
+Provisions removing the powers to order mandatory immunization, modify legislation by order and the repeal of the Regulated Matter Regulation came into force upon royal assent.
+The remaining provisions will come into force on proclamation.

 - Strengthening Alberta’s Public Health Act (April 12, 2021)